Rei Harakami

 Rei Harakami (原神 玲, Harakami Rei) was a Japanese record producer from Hiroshima.
 He was based in Kyoto.
 He was one half of the duo Yanokami along with Akiko Yano.

 Biography

-Rei Harakami released his debut EP, titled Rei Harakami EP, in 1997.
+Rei Harakami attended the Kyoto University of Arts and originally intended to become a filmmaker.
+While creating soundtracks for film projects Harakami gradually started to focus on music and signed with Sublime Records in 1996.
+He released his debut EP, titled Rei Harakami EP, in 1997.
 His first studio album, Unrest, was released in 1998.
 It was followed by Opa*q (1999), Red Curb (2001), and Lust (2005).

 He died of a brain hemorrhage on 27 July 2011.